AbhishekDinesan/LinkMe/README.md

 ## To-Do List
-- refactor the hell out of the back-end
+- Develop a UI progression to get to the database page
-- Improve UI (homepage --> login --> groups --> searching events)
+- implement db logic and creating groups in full stack
-- create a look-up for users in a group
+-  ticketmaster API, search events
-- create a database / ticketmaster API
+- Deployment with CI/CD?
-- Deploymen with CI/CD?
+- create messaging chats
 - create a messaging chat